Product Operations: Is it Product Manager Work… Or Something Else?

 1. Create a blueprint to help the team scale.

-To be a great Product Ops Manager, you’ll need to take a broad view of the growing company and find ways to turn ad-hoc processes into repeatable checklists.
-This will ensure that as the business continues to scale, the cross-functional team will have a blueprint to operate efficiently.
+To be a great product operations manager, you’ll need to take a broad view of the growing company and find ways to turn ad-hoc processes into repeatable checklists.
+And as the business continues to scale, the cross-functional team will have a blueprint to operate efficiently.

 3. Identify tools and processes to improve team workflows.

 Another vital product operations skill is examining the product organization’s current workflows and spotting potential inefficiencies or gaps in functionality that could be slowing the company’s product development.